patrickk/ColorSwatch/README.md

 # Color Swatch Akkio Takehome Assessment

+## Summary/Design Choices
+- I originally considered going with vanilla JS or using TypeScript at a minimum, I went with using React since I'm comfortable working with it and the assessment could be done faster.
+- I broke out several folders for the components, hooks, types, services(API caller), and styles.
+This is to keep the codebase organized and easier to maintain.
+- I decided to include the hex, RGB, and HSL values for each color swatch box since it makes it easier to distinguish between colors that may have the same name.
+- For CSS, I used a mix of flexbox(for inputs) and grid(color boxes).
+This is to ensure that the layout is responsive and looks good on different screen sizes.

 ## How to run this app
 - Ensure you have `node` installed on your computer
     - This should come with `npm` installed as well, check by doing `npm -v` once `node` has been installed